withastro/docs/TRANSLATING.md

 Translations all live in this GitHub repository.
 You can add and update them by creating a pull request or reviewing pending translations in the "Pull Requests" tab.
 Read on to find out more!

+#### Minimum quality standards

+We are only able to maintain multiple translations thanks to our amazing team of volunteers.
+Therefore, we may close PRs that don't meet our minimum quality standards, as we don't have enough bandwidth to handle them.

+Besides expecting translators to be Astro users, all translations should be close to a native speaker's grammar level and well adapted, without big changes to the meaning and structure of a page.
+This ensures reviewers will only have to make small (if any) suggestions to a translation before merging, making our current workflow sustainable.

 ### How can I find out what needs to be reviewed/translated?

 To find translations pending review, you can filter through this repo's [Pull Requests with the i18n label](https://github.com/withastro/docs/pulls?q=is%3Apr+is%3Aopen+label%3Ai18n).